rikima/vwarray/README.md

 # vwarray

-vwarray is scala implementation of array that bit width of int type element is variable.
+An vwarray is scala implementation of array in which bit width of int type element is variable.